-Georgia State offers nearly 140 academic programs across its eight colleges, schools and institutes.
+Georgia State offers nearly 140 academic programs across its nine colleges and schools.
 A number of these programs and other university initiatives set the university apart from other urban public research universities, and we invite you to check out Georgia State’s Points of Distinction.

 Georgia State is a national leader in graduating students from diverse backgrounds and has achieved national recognition for its commitment to students’ successful progress toward graduation.

 Among its most popular majors are: accounting, finance, marketing and managerial services, biology, computer information systems/computer sciences, journalism, film and video, and psychology.
 The university also has a growing research portfolio, and is pioneering a number of interdisciplinary initiatives that include advanced brain imaging, diagnostics and therapeutics, atypical development and learning, and language research.

 The provost is the chief academic and chief operations officer of this university.

 The academic deans, the vice president for research and economic development, as well as student affairs, and the directors for centers and institutes, initiatives and programs report to Dr. Risa Palm.

 Administrative leaders for academic programs and enrollment, institutional effectiveness, international initiatives, the ombudsperson and opportunity development/Affirmative Action also report to the provost.